-Super easy Chinese crispy potato pancake
+Super easy Chinese crispy shredded potato pancake which can be finished within 15 minutes.

 If you love potato, try this potato pancake.
 If you hat potato, you should try this too because you might fall in love with potatoes via this little crispy pancakes.